Many Simple Repairs for Toilets

 Pour some white vinegar or muriatic acid into the overflow pipe in the tank and into the bowl so that it flows into the flush jet.
 If you use the acid and you hear a fizzing sound, you know that it is reacting with the hard water deposits.
 Muriatic acid will not harm the toilet materials.

-A noisy toilet—often presenting as a whistling sound just before the tank is full—is usually caused by an older style ballcock valve in the tank.
+A noisy toilet—often presenting as a whistling sound just before the tank is full—is usually caused by an older-style ballcock valve in the tank.
 As it nears its final closed position, it slowly shuts off the water, creating the noise.
 Replace it with a newer design with a vertical float that goes from full flow to off much more quickly.

 Your mysterious self-flushing toilet probably has a bad flapper valve at the bottom of the tank.
 This allows a slight amount of water to leak out.
-After about five or ten minutes, the ballcock float drops low enough that the water comes on again to fill the tank.
+After about five or 10 minutes, the ballcock float drops low enough that the water comes on again to fill the tank.

 You can easily test for this by putting a few drops of red food coloring into the tank.
 If you see a red tint in the bowl a few minutes later, you will have to replace the inexpensive flapper valve in the tank.